-- Very similar output perceptually for RGB and HSI processing - With HSI colors do not change - Differences magnified with greater filter size a b c
+- Perceptually similar output RGB or HSI processing - With HSI colors do not change - Differences magnified with greater filter size a b c

 FIGURE 6.40 Image smoothing with a 5×5 averaging mask. (a) Result of processing each RGB component image. (b) Result of processing the intensity component of the HSI image and converting to RGB. (c) Difference between the two results.